Santa Fe & Taos Walking & Hiking Tour

 Rich Heritage, High-Desert Beauty & Taos Pueblo

 The lazy bends of the Rio Grande.
 Pueblos that have stood for a thousand years.
 Flowers of the high desert.
 The paintings of Georgia O'Keeffe.
 The spices of a northern New Mexican meal.
 And some of the most spectacular sunsets you've ever seen.
-Each day you spend in the Land of Enchantment will inspire you.
+Each day you spend on our Santa Fe & Taos Walking & Hiking Tour will inspire you.
+New Mexico is the Land of Enchantment.

 THIS ITINERARY: 6 days, 5 nights

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 - Immerse yourself in a fascinating weave of Spanish, Mexican, Anglo and indigenous traditions

 - Hike centuries-old paths to ancient cliff dwellings and descend into a deep wildlife-rich river gorge

 - Learn all about Georgia O'Keeffe Country—iconic art history set amid a gorgeous red-rock landscape

 - Delight in watching the sun set from your private terrace at Santa Fe's Four Seasons Resort Rancho Encantado